Living-with-machines/alto2txt/tools/extract_text/README.md

   -h, --help            show this help message and exit -d [DOWNSAMPLE], --downsample [DOWNSAMPLE]
                         Downsample
-  -x [XSLT_FILE], --xslt_file [XSLT_FILE]
-                        XSLT file to convert XML to plaintext
 ```

-Convert a single newspaper's XML (in METS 1.8/ALTO 1.4, BLN or UKP
+Convert a single newspaper's XML (in METS 1.8/ALTO 1.4, METS 1.3/ALTO
-format) to plaintext articles and generate minimal
+1.4, BLN or UKP format) to plaintext articles and generate minimal
 metadata.
 Downsampling can be used to convert only every Nth issue of
 the newspaper.
 One text file is output per article.

-This tool will also perform quality assurance on:
+Quality assurance will also be performed to check:

 * Unexpected directories.
 * Unexpected files.